cucumber/docs/content/bdd.md

 ---
-title: Behaviour-Driven Development
+title: BDD Overview
+subtitle: Basic principles and practices of BDD
+menu:
+  bdd:
+    weight: 1
 ---

 Behaviour-Driven Development (BDD) is a set of practices that aim to reduce some common wasteful activities in software development:

 * Rework caused by misunderstood or vague requirements